allyourbankarebelongtous/pleb-vpn/README.md

 Initially the only thing you can activate is Pleb-VPN, which is the OpenVPN connection to the VPS that gives you a public IP different than your home IP.
-Activating the other services without this will only dox your home IP (WireGuard wouldn't, but unless you have a static home IP, which is unlikely, you'd have to constantly re-configure Wireguard).
+Activating the other services without this will only dox your home IP (WireGuard wouldn't, but unless you have a static home IP, which is unlikely, you'd have to constantly re-configure WireGuard).

-After activating Pleb-VPN, you are asked to send the openVPN config file (called plebVPN.conf) to the node using scp.
+After activating Pleb-VPN, you are asked to send the OpenVPN config file (called plebvpn.conf) to the node using scp.
 The node gives you the command to run.
 If you already have uploaded it and are just re-enabling Pleb-VPN, it will find the old .conf file and ask if you want to keep it or upload a new one.